6 Best Golf Grips You Can Buy In 2023

 Putter Grip

 There are multiple types of putter grips to consider, but the most popular are standard, pistol, and oversized.
-All offer a flat front to keep the putter face square through the stroke, but the differences lie in the size of the grip.
+All offer a flat front to keep the putter face square through the stroke, but the differences lie in the grip size.

 The standard grip provides golfers with a thinner shape that offers a solid feel and a smooth response.